Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Fortunately, the advent of 4K UHD Blu-ray technology also saw the end of region codes for the discs.

-Can I Buy a Region-Free Blu-ray Player?
+Can You Buy a Region-Free Blu-ray Player?

 Having said that, in some countries such as Australia and Hong Kong, it is illegal to install the region locking software in players.
-So there are players available in these areas without this restriction.
+So, there are players available in these areas without this restriction.

 However, the manufacturer won’t support this, so you do so at your own risk to your hardware.